-Next, for pretraining phase 2, mice experienced two pairs of wall-mounted LED displays and two identical liquid dispensers in a new spatial configuration of the learning enclosure each day (Extended Data Fig. 1).
-One dispenser delivered sucrose and the other delivered quinine (0.02 mM), and both drops were simultaneously available for 5s following a 10-s tone.
-The identity of the dispenser delivering sucrose versus quinine solution could be inferred from the currently illuminated set of LEDs, but was not directly indicated by the LED locations (for example, Fig. 1b).
-The LEDs, therefore, defined a given task contingency (X or Y; Fig. 1a).
-On a given day of phase 2 of pretraining, mice initially explored the control enclosure for one session (~15-20 min), followed by exploration of the new learning enclosure for two sessions with only one of the two different sets of LEDs being continuously illuminated in each exploration session.
-Mice were allowed to rest in a sleep box before and after exploring the enclosure (~20 min per sleep/rest session).
-Subsequently, a total of six learning sessions (three of each contingency; ~15-25 min per session) were conducted in a pseudorandom order (for example, X-Y-Y-X-Y-X), with 15 tone presentations (thus 15 trials; intertrial interval of ~1-2 min) in each session.
-Sessions of the same contingency were never presented three times in a row.
-Sucrose and quinine were delivered simultaneously after 80% of tone presentations in each session, with the remaining 20% of tone presentations being non-reinforced (no sucrose or quinine delivered).
-After at least 3 d (and up to 7 d) of pretraining phase 2, animals reached an average performance of at least 80% correct choices on a given day and thus were ready for the third phase, that is the training phase.
+Next, for pre-training phase 2, mice experienced two pairs of wall-mounted LED displays and two identical liquid dispensers in a novel spatial configuration of the learning enclosure each day (Extended Data Fig. 1).
+One dispenser delivered sucrose and the other quinine (0.02mM), with both drops simultaneously available for 5 seconds following a 10-second tone.
+The identity of the dispenser delivering sucrose versus quinine solution could be inferred from the currently illuminated set of LEDs, but was not directly indicated by the LEDs e.g., Fig. 1b).
+The LEDs therefore defined a given task contingency (X or Y; Fig. 1a).
+On a given day of this phase 2 of pre-training, mice initially explored the control enclosure for one session (~15-20 minutes), followed by the exploration of the new learning enclosure for two sessions with only one of the two different sets of LEDs being continuously illuminated in each exploration session.
+Mice were allowed to rest in a sleep box before and after having explored the enclosure (~20-minute each sleep/rest session).
+Subsequently, a total of 6 learning sessions (3 of each contingency; ~15-25 minutes per session) were conducted in a pseudorandom order (e.g., X-Y-Y-X-Y-X), with 15 tone presentations (thus 15 trials; inter-trial interval of ~1-2 minutes) in each session.
+Sessions of the same contingency were never presented 3 times in a row.
+Sucrose and quinine were delivered simultaneously after 80% of tone presentations in each session, with the remaining 20% of tone presentations being non-reinforced (no sucrose nor quinine delivered).
+After at least 3 days (and up to 7 days) of pre-training phase 2, animals reached an average performance of at least 80% correct choices on a given day and thus were ready for the third phase: i.e. the training phase.